Moses Kotane Local Municipality: Main places

 The 2001 census divided the municipality into the following main places:

 Politics

 The municipal council consists of sixty-nine members elected by mixed-member proportional representation.
 Thirty-five councillors are elected by first-past-the-post voting in thirty-five wards, while the remaining thirty-four are chosen from party lists so that the total number of party representatives is proportional to the number of votes received.
 In the 2021 South African municipal elections the African National Congress (ANC) won a majority of forty-six seats on the council.

 The following table shows the results of the election.

+Education

+J M Ntsime High School is situated in Zone 4 Mogwase, Moses Kotane Local Municipality, on the outskirts of Rustenburg, South Africa.
+The school was established in 1989 from Nkakane High School which used to share premises with Mogwase Middle School.
+It is named after a famous Setswana novelist, dramatist and former minister of education of the Bophuthatswana homeland government, J M Ntsime, to acknowledge his contribution to preserve the language and culture.
+The school has a student body of over 800, and staff including 40 teachers.